Unidx1/Merge-Tactics-Discord-Bot/README.md

 Responds with the rank, highest elo, and current elo of the player

 /mt-top10k
-Responds with the rank and elo of the person at rank 10,000; the start of the in gane leaderboard
+Responds with the rank and elo of the person at rank 10,000; the start of the in-game leaderboard